bytecodeio/mock_lookml_codev_chrisw/documentation.md

 ## Access Filters
 * Access filters must be used in conjunction with user attributes.
+* A user attribute configured to be editable by users cannot be used for an access filter.
 * Access filters are explore specific — the parameter must be applied to each explore that needs to be restricted.
 * Every user, including admins, accessing an explore with an access filter must have a value for the referenced user attribute.
 * Admins (or other users) can access all values with specific advanced filter values.